Quantum Universally Composable Oblivious Linear Evaluation: Introduction

 \subsection{Organization}

-In Section \ref{Prelim}, we introduce notation and state results and definitions, that we will use in the rest of the paper.
-In Section \ref{insecureQOLE}, in order to build some intuition, we present a QOLE protocol that is secure only if we consider Bob to be semi-honest; in case Bob is malicious, its security is compromised.
-In Section \ref{secureQROLE_overview}, we construct a secure protocol that comprises the first part of our main QOLE protocol presented in Section \ref{qole_protocol}.
-Next, in Section \ref{secureQROLE_protocol}, we prove the security of the QOLE protocol in the quantum-UC framework.
-Finally, in the last Section \ref{sec:VOLE}, we show how to generalize the presented QOLE protocol to Galois Fields of prime-power dimensions and we also present a quantum-UC secure protocol achieving VOLE.
+In Section \ref{sec:Prelim}, we introduce notation and state results and definitions, that we will use in the rest of the paper.
+In Section \ref{sec:insecureQOLE}, in order to build some intuition, we present a QOLE protocol that is secure only if we consider Bob to be semi-honest; in case Bob is dishonest, its security is compromised.
+In Section \ref{sec:secureQROLE_overview}, we construct our secure QOLE protocol, $\pi_{\textbf{QOLE}}$, and in Section \ref{sec:secureQROLE_protocol}, we prove its security in the quantum-UC framework.
+Finally, in the last Section \ref{sec:protgeneral}, we show how to generalize the presented QOLE protocol to Galois Fields of prime-power dimensions and we also present a quantum-UC secure protocol achieving VOLE.
+In the last Section \ref{sec:outlook}, we give an outlook of our results and point out directions of future work.